 He leaves to your imagination what the rules of engagement are, so let’s take a look at them.
 There follow a few quotes from the Coalition Forces Land Component Command Rules of Engagement (CFLCC ROE) distributed to all U.S. Army and Marine personnel in Iraq early in the war (emphasis mine):

 “If liberals were truly concerned with our troops in Iraq and the freedom our soldiers should be fighting for, they would call for our soldiers to smash the insurgency and move on to defeat our other enemies.
 Instead, they call for a self-effacing retreat from Iraq ... .”In fact retreat was the only self-asserting act the U.S. ever performed during the Vietnam war.
-The Iraq war will be no different in that regard: both were wars the U.S. should never have entered.
+The Iraq war was no different in that regard: both were wars the U.S. should never have entered.

 Mr. Epstein’s “and other wars” and his earlier “and move on to defeat our other enemies” sound like hints, and indeed he makes it clear that he means invading Iran.
 He places Iran among our “committed enemies,” and derides diplomacy, which must be “bribery, appeasement, and inaction” – sounding like John Dewey promoting entry into World War I.